splunk/public-o11y-docs/sp-oncall/alerts/snooze.rst

 ===================

 When a snooze expires, the incident will begin paging the on-call user for the previously paged escalation policy.
-If the incident didn’t have a policy associated (example: the incident was created manually and sent to a single user), then that user will be paged.
+If the incident didn't have a policy associated (example: the incident was created manually and sent to a single user), then that user will be paged.